Roma (Gypsies): Genetic Studies

 How to Cite

 The Roma, also known as Gypsies, are a transnational founder population, resembling a mosaic of socially and genetically divergent groups.
 Common origins from a small group of related founders result in sharing of maternal and paternal lineages and of ancient disease-causing mutations across endogamous Romani groups in different countries.
-Genetic differentiation between groups, with an impact on genetic epidemiology, is the product of bottleneck events, random genetic drift and differential admixture and correlates with the migrational history of the Roma in Europe.
-Genetic studies are concordant with linguistic data, which provide support for the Indian origins of the Gypsies and suggest a single founding population that originated in north/northwestern India.
+Genetic differentiation between groups, with an impact on genetic epidemiology, is the product of bottleneck events, random genetic drift and differential admixture, and correlates with the migrational history of the Roma in Europe.

 - founder populations;